NasifSarwar/Reproducing-Unsupervised-Fake-News-Detector/README.md

 | **preprocessed_news_data (1).csv** | Cleaned and preprocessed version of `news_data.tsv` —

 ---

-## Objective

-To **reproduce** and **validate** the reported performance of the GMM–GCO hybrid model for unsupervised fake news detection, ensuring transparency and reproducibility of results.

----

-## Usage

-1. Clone the repository.
-2. Open notebooks in Jupyter or Google Colab.
-3. Run `Unsupervised_Learning_Fake_News_Detector_Reproducibility.ipynb` to reproduce baseline results.
-4. Run `GMM_+_GCO.ipynb` to execute the hybrid model and compare metrics (Silhouette, ARI, Purity).

----

 ## Reference

 Perveen, S. et al. (2025). *Unsupervised Fake News Detection on Social Media Using Hybrid Gaussian Mixture Model (GMM–GCO)*.